kownse/domain_au_scrapy/README.md

 ## For what
  - This project is helpful to providing real estate market informations in Sydney for house seekers.
  - it is good data source for data science studying.

 ## Analysis
- - A summay analyze based on this work can be [visited here](https://kownse.github.io/sydneyhouse)
+ - A summary analysis based on this work can be [visited here](https://kownse.github.io/sydneyhouse)
  - For more detailed analysis results, please contact me by [email](mailto:kownse@gmail.com).